Accompanying partner and children

 Stays under 90 days

 You do not need to register with the National Registry.
-Please note that you will not be covered by the Danish health insurance and must sign private health insurance during your stay.
+Please note that you will not be covered by the Danish health insurance and must take out private health insurance during your stay.